Board of Directors

 Frank is a chemical engineer with a MBA that worked 35 years in various executive positions for Chevron Corp.
 He retired in 1993 as Director and President/CEO of Valent USA Corp. (a wholly owned subsidiary of Sumitomo Chemical Corp.)
 He is a third generation Californian raised in Sacramento, traveled extensively and lived in five different countries.
-He is currently active in many local organizations including the Advisory Panels for the Sierra Nevada Medical Hospital and the Center for the Arts; Financial Secretary and webmaster for the Knights of Columbus; Music in the Mountains and their Festival Chorale, Grass Valley Male Chorus and St. Patrick Church choir and webmaster.
+He is currently active in many local organizations including Knights of Columbus (where he is Secretary and webmaster); Music in the Mountains and their Festival Chorale, Grass Valley Male Chorus and St. Patrick Church choir (where he is their webmaster).
 A past director of many corporations and locally the Alta Sierra Country Club and Music in the Mountains.
 He was inspired to join the board to try to give back the excellent care given by Hospice during his wife’s passing in 2011.

 Bob Altieri, Secretary

 Bob Altieri is active on two corporate Boards and currently serving his fifth term on the Nevada County Board of Education.
 He served on the Nevada County Grand Jury in 1987.
 Bob has an extensive business management background with an emphasis in business development and a former CEO and founder of two local software companies.
 He has a Bachelor of Science degree in Electrical Engineering from Indiana Institute of Technology and an MBA from California State University.
 He is a Certified Business Appraiser accredited by the Institute of Business Appraisers (since 1992) and a licensed real estate broker.

 Chuck Zavitz, Treasurer